ejspero/Case-Study-1/README.md

                                                              vjust = 1.5, position = position_dodge(.9))
 ```
 ![*Please refer to the weekly_num_of_rides.pdf file in files section*](https://github.com/ejspero/Case-Study-1/blob/main/weekly_num_rides.PNG)
+*Graph starts with 11 for November 2022 to 10 October 2023*

 From the weekly_num_of_rides.pdf table, we can find that the
- - the peak amount of casual riders appears on Saturday at 396,053 rides
+ - the peak amount of casual riders appears on Saturdays at 396,053 rides this year.
- - the peak amount of full time members appears on Sunday at 581,861 rides
+ - the peak amount of full time members appears on Sunday at 581,861 rides this year.
- - the least amount of casual riders appears on Sunday at 231,038 rides
+ - the least amount of casual riders appears on Sunday at 231,038 rides this year.
- - the least amount of full time members appears on Sunday at 396,053 rides
+ - the least amount of full time members appears on Sunday at 396,053 rides this year.

 ### Table 2: Number of rides per month for both casual and annual members.
 trips_whole_yr_rev %>%